Isaac-DeFrain/fn/README.md

-# rust practice
+# fn

-An assortment of various concepts from rust
+An exploration of rust and various Mina-related projects